zeekus/textfiles/pschism_build_document_with_spack.md

 rm -fr build; mkdir build
 ```

-### Step 18: Pschism: Prep and build create a bash script to do the compiling for you.
+### Step 16: Pschism: Prep and build create a bash script to do the compiling for you.
 ---

 - check all these paths before attempting to run.
+- type 'modules av' to get your modules.

 ```
 vim /modeling/pschism/Test_ICM_ChesBay/load_modules_aws_intel.sh
 ```

+- update the modules so they match your system.
+- type 'modules av' to get your modules.

 ```
 #!/usr/bin/bash